pinbar/nodejs-express-jwt/README.md

     * use __nodemon__ to monitor for changes in your nodejs app and automatically restart the server
     * if you don't have nodemon, install it globally `npm install -g nodemon`
     * in the project directory run `nodemon`

+### running tests
+* in the project directory, `npm test` to run all tests
+* append a specific test file to run individual tests

 ### api and authentication scenarios
 * access the unsecure api `/metacortex`